-Non-coconut lovers have converted after sampling this treat.
-I have told my parents–who don’t typically argue but have bickered over these–that I will take their box away if they can’t figure out a way to share.
-Delight as they do, I actually freeze two boxes to give to them on their birthdays.
+Non-coconut lovers have actually converted after sampling this treat.
+I have told my parents–who seldom argue but have bickered over these–that I will take their box away if they don’t agree to share.
+Delight as they do, some years I stash two small boxes in the freezer to dole out on their birthdays.

-The beauty of these treats, however, is that they will taste just as good out of your own kitchen as from a commercial kitchen.
+The beauty of these treats, however, is that they taste just as good out of a home kitchen as they do from a commercial kitchen.
 Ultimately, they will taste far better than most store-bought candy because there are no extra preservatives, additives, artificial colors, etc. Buy the best chocolate you can.
-For the coconut eggs, I really love dark chocolate, but choose what you love the most.
+For coconut eggs, I really love dark chocolate, but choose the variety you love the most.

 - 1 teaspoon vanilla

-- Approximately 1 pound good, dark melting chocolate for dipping (see note)
+- Approximately 1 pound good, dark melting chocolate for dipping (see notes)

-- Cream butter, cream cheese, vanilla, and salt.
-Stir in coconut.
-Add sugar, about a third at a time, until it is completely incorporated.
-Form into a big, rectangular block, wrap in parchment or wax paper then again in plastic wrap and chill until firm.
-At this point, you may leave in the refrigerator for up to a few days.
+- Cream the butter, cream cheese, vanilla, and salt.
+Stir in the coconut.
+Add the sugar, about a third at a time, until it is completely incorporated.
+(I think it is easiest to do the mixing with clean hands.)
+Form the filling into a big, rectangular block, wrap in parchment or wax paper and then again in plastic wrap, and chill until firm.
+At this point, you may leave in the refrigerator for several days.

-- Finally, melt chocolate in a double boiler.
+- Finally, melt the chocolate in a double boiler (or fashion your own by placing a small pot inside a medium pot).
 Dip the eggs and remove to a wax paper or parchment-lined baking sheet.
-I like to keep a twenty or so out at a time, leaving the remaining eggs in the refrigerator.
+I like to keep 15 to 20 out at a time, leaving the remaining eggs in the refrigerator.
 They will be easier to dip if they are cold.
-I have tried the utensils made for dipping chocolates, toothpicks, and any way I can think of to make this process easy and less messy!
+I have tried the special utensils made for dipping chocolates, toothpicks, and any way I can think of to make this process easy and less messy!
 The way that has ultimately worked best for me is to use a dinner fork.
 I drop the egg in the chocolate, roll gently to coat, and lift it out with the fork.
-Hold the egg on the fork for a few seconds, allowing the excess chocolate to drip back into the pot (I often scrape under the fork with a small spatula to help remove the excess), then gently slide off of fork and onto the lined baking sheet.
+Hold the egg on the fork for a few seconds, allowing the excess chocolate to drip back into the pot (I scrape under the fork with a small spatula or dinner knife to help remove the excess), and then gently slide off of fork and onto the lined baking sheet.
 If you end up with “feet”–a puddle of chocolate that pools around the egg–you can gently break this off once the chocolate hardens.
 My kids, however, think these are the best ones because they get more chocolate!

-- Note: One year, I thought I would be smart and put the dipped eggs on a cooling rack thinking this was a fast, easy way to drain the excess chocolate.
+- The chocolate will harden as it cools.
+If your kitchen is very warm, you may wish to place the trays in the refrigerator.
+Stored in an airtight container in the refrigerator, the eggs will keep for several weeks–if they last that long!
+They also freeze quite well.
+Tip: One year, I thought I would be smart and put the dipped eggs on a cooling rack, thinking that it would be a fast, easy way to drain the excess chocolate.
 Don’t do it!
-The eggs stick to the rack and part of the bottom will cling to the rack when you try to remove them.
+The eggs adhere to the rack as the chocolate hardens and the bottoms will cling to the rack when removed.

-- I sometimes use the microwave when making quick recipes (like Oreo pretzel and salted almond bark).
-Just heat in 30-second intervals, stirring as you go.
-When all chocolate is just melted, stir in some chopped chocolate and let it melt in the heat of the already-warm chocolate.
+- I sometimes temper chocolate in the microwave when making quick recipes (like Oreo, pretzel, or salted almond bark—these are also great ways to quickly use leftover chocolate.
+All of the recipes are posted).
+In this case, simply heat the chocolate in 30-second intervals, stirring as you go.
+When the chocolate is all just barely melted, stir in some chopped chocolate and let it melt in the heat of the already warm chocolate.

-- Once dipped, the chocolate should be put in a cool place to set up properly.
-I put the baking sheets of dipped candy in the refrigerator or near a cool window to set and fully cool.
+- Once dipped, the candy should be put in a cool place to set up properly.
+I put the baking sheets of dipped candy in the refrigerator or near a cool window until set and completely cool.